Formation of a Joint Stock Company Questions and Answers AP Inter 1st Year Commerce Chapter 7

 “Promotion is the process of organizing and planning the finance of a business enterprise under the corporate form.” – L.H.
 Haney

-“Promotion starts with the conception of the idea from which the business is to evolve and continue down to the point at which the business is fully ready to begin operation as a going concern.” – Guthmann and Dougal
+“Promotion starts with the conception of the idea from which the business is to evolve and continue down to the point at which the business is fully ready to begin operation as a going concern.” – Guthmann and Dougal Stages of promotion:

-1) Discovery of an idea :
+1. Discovery of an idea: .

 The success of business depends on the selection of a business line.
 The promoter has to form an idea about the type of business and its prospects.
 The promoter should analyse the strengths and weaknesses of the proposed idea, and develop the idea with the help of technical experts.